Cloudbox/autoscan/README.md

 # <- triggers ->

-# Optionally, protect your webhooks with authentication
+# Protect your webhooks with authentication
 authentication:
   username: hello there
   password: general kenobi